Alhassan777/DreamDuo/readme.md

 - **Theme Engine**: Dynamic CSS variable system for real-time theme switching
 - **Preference Persistence**: User settings synchronized across devices and sessions
 - **Notification System**: Event-driven architecture for customizable alerts and reminders

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

-## License

-This project is licensed under the **MIT License** - see the `LICENSE` file for details.